scootersoninc/homescreen/README.md

 **Bitbake**

 ```
-$ source meta-agl/scripts/aglsetup.sh -m m3ulcb agl-demo agl-devel agl-appfw-smack agl-hmi-framework
+$ source meta-agl/scripts/aglsetup.sh -m m3ulcb agl-demo agl-devel
 $ bitbake homescreen
 ```

-Instructions for building HomeScreen app
+Instructions for building Home Screen app
 ----------------------------------------

-The HomeScreen app is part of the packagegroup-agl-demo-platform packagegroup.
+The Home Screen app is part of the packagegroup-agl-demo-platform packagegroup.

-This also includes the following apps:
-- WindowManager
-- HomeScreen Binder

-And the library
-- libhomescreen
-- libwindowmanager

 To build all the above, follow the instrucions on the AGL documentation website: